tthorntone/AdNauseam-Wiki/FAQ.md

 Because there are are filters to block YouTube ads in EasyList, yes, it will block YouTube ads.

-#### Is [_other blocker placeholder_] still needed with µBlock?
+#### Is [_other blocker placeholder_] still needed with uBlock?

-It all depends of the filter lists you use, and whether you use dynamic filtering in µBlock.
-I run benchmarks regarding blocking efficiency, this may help you decide whether you should keep another blocker to complement µBlock, or whether you should drop it and further configure µBlock to block more: [µBlock and others: Blocking ads, trackers, malwares](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares).
+It all depends of the filter lists you use, and whether you use dynamic filtering in uBlock.
+I run benchmarks regarding blocking efficiency, this may help you decide whether you should keep another blocker to complement uBlock, or whether you should drop it and further configure uBlock to block more: [uBlock and others: Blocking ads, trackers, malwares](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares).
 The [resulting diffs](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares#data-diffs) are particularly useful in making a decision.

 #### Fails to block Google Search ads

-If you have EasyList enabled, µBlock will block ads in Google Search results.
+If you have EasyList enabled, uBlock will block ads in Google Search results.

-If you feed µBlock with an invalid cosmetic filter in the _"My filters"_ pane in the dashboard, this will break cosmetic filtering, and a symptom of this is that ads will not be blocked in Google Search results.
+If you feed uBlock with an invalid cosmetic filter in the _"My filters"_ pane in the dashboard, this will break cosmetic filtering, and a symptom of this is that ads will not be blocked in Google Search results.

 #### Is Firefox version considered stable?

 Yes.

-#### Is µBlock related to µTorrent?

-No.

 #### How often are filter lists updated?